mona4891/Community-ED-Server/README.md

 When I acess the GitHub page of the Community Server, it will have an open Pull Request.
-It will look as such when i go to review it (image below), except for that revert action, purely to keep the repo as it was before making this tutorial.
+It will look as such when i go to review it (image below).
 <img width="2174" height="1289" alt="image" src="https://github.com/user-attachments/assets/aa933d9a-404d-49d6-8a2c-cf7d3e59d0c3" />